manikandanraji/instaclone-frontend/README.md

 # Instaclone Frontend

 Instagram clone using MERN stack.

-This is the frontend repo built with Reactjs.
+This is the frontend repo built with React.
 If you are looking for the backend repo, [click here](https://github.com/manikandanraji/instaclone-backend)

 [Check out the deployed site](https://instaclone2.netlify.app)

-## Packages used
+## Core Packages
 1. React Router (for routing)
 2. Styled Components (for styling)
 3. React Toastify (for toast-notifications)